|Cash Back Rating:||4.2 / 5|

 - Car rental insurance: If you charge your rental car to your card, you can receive secondary coverage in the case of damage or theft up to the cash value of the car.

-- Trip cancellation and interruption insurance: In case you have to cancel or cut a trip short due to severe weather, illness or another covered situation, you can be reimbursed for non-refundable purchases made with your Chase Freedom.
+- Trip cancellation and interruption insurance: In case you have to cancel or cut a trip short due to severe weather, illness or another covered situation, you can be reimbursed for non-refundable purchases.

 How does the Chase Freedom Flex compare to other cash back cards?